-A slight odor coming from your dog’s ears might just mean that they are due for a thorough ear cleaning — however, if the odor doesn’t change — it could be a sign of something more serious.
+A slight odor coming from your dog’s ears might mean that they are due for a thorough ear cleaning.
+However, if the odor doesn’t change, it could be a sign of something more serious.

-If you notice a persistent foul or unpleasant odor coming from your dog’s ears, even after cleaning, it’s likely that your dog is experiencing some sort of ear infection.
+If you notice a persistent foul or unpleasant odor coming from your dog’s ears, even after cleaning, your dog is likely experiencing some sort of ear infection.
 Certain signs and symptoms can help you determine which type of infection your dog might have acquired.
 We’ll help you identify these signs and symptoms, how you can prevent them, and how to treat them accordingly.

-Prevention: Prevention of otitis externa is as simple as routine ear cleaning with a cotton ball and a gentle cleanser (more on this below.)
-Make sure you are removing the extra moisture from their ears with a soft towel or cotton ball after bathing or swimming — a moist environment is the perfect breeding ground for bacteria.
+Prevention of otitis externa is as simple as routine ear cleaning with a cotton ball and a gentle cleanser (more on this below.)
+Ensure you are removing the extra moisture from their ears with a soft towel or cotton ball after bathing or swimming — a moist environment is the perfect breeding ground for bacteria.

 If you suspect your dog has allergies, consult with your veterinarian for a personalized management plan.